cloud-custodian/cel-python/docs/source/integration.rst

 We'll look at integration of CEL into another application from four perspectives:

-1. We'll look at the essential base case for integration into another application.
+1. We'll start with `Integration Essentials`_.
+This is the base case for integration into another application.
-    This will use an ``Activation`` to provide values for variables.

-2. A more sophisticated integration involves extending the environment with custom functions.
+2. In `Function Bindings`_, we'll look at a more sophisticated integration.
+This extends the environment with custom functions.
-    This can provide a well-defined interface between CEL expressions and application functionality.
+    This can provide a well-defined interface between CEL expressions and your application's functionality.

-3. Some additional examples from the Go implementation show how extend the environment using new types.
+3.  `More Examples from the Go implementation`_ shows how extend the environment using new types.
+    Python's use of duck typing removes some of the complexity of the Go implementation.

-4. There are a few exception and error-handling cases that are part of working with Python types.
+4. There are a few exception and error-handling cases covered in `Exceptions and Errors`_.

-5. Finally, we'll look at how CEL can be integrated into Cloud Custodian (C7N).
+5. The `Cloud Custodian (C7N) Integration`_ is rather complicated because the C7N is covers quite a large number of distinct data types.

+5. Finally, `External API`_ will review some elements of the API that are part of the integration interface.

 Integration Essentials
 ======================